supposedly/nutshell/LAYMAN-README.md

 neighborhood: Moore

 # Birth, survival on 3 neighbors
-# ...and survival on 2
+# and survival on 2
 any, 1 * 2, [0: (0, 1)], 0 * 5, 1
 # Death in all other cases
 any, any, 0